benmvp/slides/2016/thunderplains/react-esnext.md

 NOTES:
 - My name is Ben Ilegbodu
-- Here to talk about React, what I'm calling ES.next and how they make a great pairing
+- Excited to talk about my two favorite things
+- React and what I'm calling ES.next
+- And how they go so well together
 - Posted link to slides on twitter if you want to follow along

 /////